MadManofEurope/KataGo/README.md

 - Local-first Docker Compose workflow that always builds the image from source before running.
 - Host-mounted configuration respected via `${KATAGO_CONFIG:-/config/analysis.cfg}` so local edits take effect immediately.
 - Compose GPU reservation stanza requests all NVIDIA GPUs using the standard `deploy.resources.reservations.devices` block.
+- Upstream Linux builds ship as AppImages; the Docker build now extracts KataGo to a plain ELF during image creation so FUSE is never required inside the container runtime.
+- Container healthcheck polls the JSON API every 5 seconds after a 40-second start period, matching the expected GPU initialization time on Ubuntu 24.04 hosts.
 - Helper scripts are idempotent and safe to re-run; they create directories, refresh models, rebuild images, and verify the JSON endpoint automatically.